Control parameters can be linked across multiple paths in real time, while maintaining relative offsets.

 Tapping Clear Selection will clear the current link.
 Engaging Suspend will temporarily deactivate the link, disengage to reactivate.

-When all adjustments have been made to the linked paths, simply tap Path Link again to close the window and clear the link.
+When all adjustments have been made to the linked paths, tap Path Link to clear the link (and close the popout if opened).Note: